wso2/docs-mi/en/docs/observe-and-manage/observe-overview.md

 ### Observability solutions

-WSO2 Micro Integrator offers two observability solutions referred to as the cloud-native observability deployment and classic observability deployment.
+WSO2 Micro Integrator offers an observability solution based on Prometheus, Loki, Jaeger and Grafana.
+You can also monitor basic observability data sources such as metrics, logs, and traces.

 [![Observability Solution]({{base_path}}/assets/img/observe/observability.png)]({{base_path}}/assets/img/observe/observability.png)

-The cloud-native and classic observability solution are suitable for the following combination of operations.
+The Grafana based observability solution and basic observability solution are suitable for the following combination of operations.

 <table>
     <tr>